 Code language: Swift (swift)

-As the user types, the Text view will automatically update to reflect the user’s input.
-Note that in this case the userName property is declared without the ‘$’ prefix.
-This is because we are now referencing the value assigned to the state property (i.e. the String value being typed by the user) instead of a binding to the property.
+The Text view will automatically update as the user types to reflect the user’s input.
+The userName property is declared without the ‘$’ prefix in this case.
+This is because we are now referencing the value assigned to the state property (i.e., the String value being typed by the user) instead of a binding to the property.

 Similarly, the hypothetical binding between a Toggle view and the wifiEnabled state property described above could be implemented as follows: